-We have assigned an SQS1 Sustainability Quality Score (excellent) to EDP S.A.'s (EDP) green finance framework dated August 2025.
-EDP has established its green finance framework with the aim of financing projects across two eligible green categories: renewable energy generation facilities/infrastructure and clean transportation infrastructure.
-The framework is aligned with the four core components of the International Capital Market Association's (ICMA) Green Bond Principles (GBP) 2025 and the Loan Market Association's, the Asia Pacific Loan Market Association's and the Loan Syndications & Trading Association's (LMA/APLMA/LSTA) Green Loan Principles (GLP) 2025, and the issuer has also incorporated all Moody's Ratings identified best practices.
-Further, the framework demonstrates a high contribution to sustainability.
+We have assigned an SQS1 Sustainability Quality Score (excellent) to EDP's Programme EuGB Factsheet dated September 2025.
+The Programme EuGB Factsheet demonstrates a high contribution to sustainability, and is aligned with the four core components of the International Capital Market Association's (ICMA) Green Bond Principles (GBP) 2025, and has incorporated all Moody's Ratings identified best practices.